 Check for a charging schedule

-On the center display, go to Settings, then Charging.
-If a charging schedule is active, disable it or set it to 'Direct' so the car charges immediately when plugged in.
+On the center display, open the charging settings and check whether a charging timer or schedule is active.
+If it is, disable it so the car charges immediately when plugged in.

 Restart the charger session